Appraisal Standards Review Protocol

 - Copy of Comptroller's Property Value Study (PVS) findings for each district in the CAD

-- Results of Comptroller's board survey
+- Results of Comptroller's Board of Directors Survey

 - Copy of strategic planning documents prepared over the last five years